vvaezian/Data-Science-Fundamentals/Scala.md

 - Scala combines object-oriented and functional programming.
-It's style is a hybrid of functional and imperative programming, with the functioanl style preferred.
+Its style is a hybrid of functional and imperative programming, with the functioanl style preferred.
 - Scala code is first compiled to Java byte codes, then run on a JVM

 ```scala